telerik/blazor-docs/knowledge-base/grid-select-or-deselect-item-on-row-click.md

 ---
-title: Select or Deselect Items on Row Click in Grid
+title: Select or Deselect Grid Items on Row Click
 description: How to Select or Unselect Grid Rows on Row Click
 type: how-to
 page_title: Select or Deselect Grid Items on Row Click